SayujM/on-device-rag-agent/RAG_Agent_Plan_Version_1.md

 #### Robustness & Resource Considerations (for Version 1)

+*   **LLM Memory Management:** When using `llama-cpp-python` in standalone scripts, a benign `TypeError` may be observed on exit.
+This is due to a race condition in the library's garbage collection and does not affect the script's output.
+This will be resolved in the final application (e.g., the Streamlit app) by implementing explicit model lifecycle management to ensure the model is loaded once and shut down cleanly.
 *   **Error Handling & Logging:** Implement comprehensive `try-except` blocks and detailed logging at each stage to facilitate debugging and monitor agent behavior.
 *   **Configuration Management:** Use a `config.yaml` or similar file to manage all configurable parameters (model paths, chunk sizes, database paths, VLM parameters, etc.).
 *   **Resource Monitoring:** Advise on using system monitoring tools (e.g., `htop`, `nvidia-smi` if GPU is used for VLM) to track CPU, RAM, and VRAM usage during development and testing.